wu-lee/rushkoff-archive/docs/_articles/std-etiquette.md

 The thought of these restrictions--not to mention funerals--didn't exactly turn me on to the idea of sex with this woman.
 But neither did it free me from a deep sense of guilt.
 Why should a person who obviously has her shit together now be forced to pay for mistakes of the past?
 I'd done different but equally stupid things myself when I was nineteen, and only luck saved me from my recklessness.
 Besides, I could only respect her for managing to work this particularly touchy subject into a conversation on our first date.
 That is, if she really felt like it was a touchy subject at all.

 I was afraid to find out.
-Instead, I went ahead and

-foolishly shared my fears with the friend who had introduced us in the first place.
-It turns out he had had a brief

-fling with her years before and now he was scared, too.

-That very night, he ·picked up the phone. and expressed

-his concern, using my concern as a cover.
-He eventually confessed his leak to me, along with the woman's

-response: What's the big deal?
-Everyone who used IV

-drugs has it, and only ten percent of them get the fullblown disease.
+Instead, I went ahead and foolishly shared my fears with the friend who had introduced us in the first place.
+It turns out he had had a brief fling with her years before and now he was scared, too.
+That very night, he picked up the phone. and expressed his concern, using my concern as a cover.
+He eventually confessed his leak to me, along with the woman's response: What's the big deal?
+Everyone who used IV drugs has it, and only ten percent of them get the full-blown disease.

 That kind of pissed me off.
 I'm not a weird sissy for